-The following tables show the number and approximate assets of other investment accounts (or portions of investment accounts) that each fund's portfolio managers managed as of the funds' most recent fiscal year-end.
+The following table shows the number and approximate assets of other investment accounts (or portions of investment accounts) that the fund's portfolio managers managed as of the fund's most recent fiscal year-end.
 The other accounts may include accounts for which the individuals were not designated as a portfolio manager.
 Unless noted, none of the other accounts pays a fee based on the account's performance.